smonard/news-scraper/README.md

 # News Scraper module

 Extracts data directly from the main Ecuadorian media press outlets (web sites).
-It can extract single news (given a news url) or complete sets of news (given a provider name).
+It can extract single news (given a news URL) or complete sets of news (given a provider name).

 ## Initial setup